 Ipecacuanha.
 For the earliest stages of bronchitis accompanied by a deep, wet cough, nausea, and vomiting.
 This remedy is commonly prescribed for infants.

-Phosphorus -- for several different types of cough but usually a dry, harsh cough accompanied by a persistent tickle in the chest and significant chest pain; this remedy is most appropriate for individuals who are often worn out and exhausted, tend to be anxious and fear death, and require a lot of reassurance
+Phosphorus -- for several different types of cough, but usually a dry, harsh cough accompanied by a persistent tickle in the chest and significant chest pain.
+This remedy is most appropriate for persons who are often worn out and exhausted, tend to be anxious and fear death, and require a lot of reassurance

 Massage and Physical Therapy

-Running a humidifier with an essential oil such as cedarwoord, bergamot, eucalyptus, myrrh, sweet fennel, jasmine, lavender, tea tree, or marjoram at night may help thin mucus and ease cough.
+Running a humidifier with an essential oil such as cedarwood, bergamot, eucalyptus, myrrh, sweet fennel, jasmine, lavender, tea tree, or marjoram at night may help thin mucus and ease cough.
 Talk to an experienced aromatherapist to learn which oil, alone or in combination, is best for you.

 Prognosis and Complications

-For acute bronchitis, most symptoms usually resolve within 7 - 10 days, although a dry, hacking cough can linger for several weeks.
+For acute bronchitis, most symptoms usually resolve within 7 to 10 days, although a dry, hacking cough can linger for several weeks.